leoemaxie/printf/README.md

 * %S: string in uppercase and hexadecimal

 ## TESTING
-Grant execute permission to compile.sh through `chmod u+x compile.sh` Run `./compile.sh` from the command line to generate the static library `libprintf.a`.
-Then `cd` into the test directory and run `gcc *.c
+1. Grant execute permission to compile.sh through `chmod u+x compile.sh`
+2. Run `./compile.sh` from the command line to generate the static library `libprintf.a`
-../libprintf.a`
+3. Then `cd` into the test directory and run `gcc *.c ../libprintf.a`

 ## Authors